BCH Research Services provides clients with family history research

 One aspect of the the experience of Aboriginal Sixties Scoop Adoptees was the legal barriers they were encountering in discovering their original birth families and communities..
 Many adoptees are not aware of their birthright legal entitlements as Status Indians under the Indian Act or as Metis citizens.
 Many obstacles lay in the path of adoptees seeking to find their original birth families and original birth information in order to prove their descendancy from status Indians or Metis for registration purposes.
 One such client has been interested in sharing his story so that other Sixties Scoop Adoptees on a similar journey can also share their stories and information, in order to help remove the barriers to finding their original legal identities.

 Michael was born in Winnipeg, MB in 1972.
 He was adopted during the first year of his life.
 This is his story.

 A Little About Me

 Personal – I am a Swampy Cree woman born and raised in Treaty 5 territory in northern Manitoba.
 My family members are from Opaskwayak Cree Nation.
-Currently, I am residing with my husband and sons in my husband’s original Treaty 6 territory in Saskatoon, SK.
+Currently, I am residing with my husband and sons in my original Treaty 5 territory in The Pas, Manitoba.
 My passions are picking, thoroughbred horses, Texas holdem poker, and genealogy.
 It is not surprising that each passion is all about the thrill of the hunt!